Zilliqa/Zilliqa/CONTRIBUTING.md

 # Zilliqa Coding and Review Guidelines

-1. All submitted **Pull Requests** are assumed to be ready for review If not, they must be marked with explicit  `[in progress]` or have "[WIP]" in title.
+1. All submitted **Pull Requests** are assumed to be ready for review.
+   If not, they must be marked with explicit  `[in progress]` or have "[WIP]" in title.

 2. - **Pull requests** which fix a bug should start with `fix/`